-Review aerial photos as required to remain familiar with the changing environment of the river; regularly inspect the Riverbed.
-Review areas that may be subject to erosion during high flows.
+Review aerial photos as required to remain familiar with the changing environment of the river taken each spring; regularly inspect the Riverbed walk the entire alluvial reach of the river from Camp Steffani to the Carmel River lagoon.
+Review areas that may be subject to erosion during high flows the next storm season.

-- Removal of Hazardous Trees Identify trees that appear to be diseased or likely to fall into the river.
-Attempt to effect removal or modification or replacement of such trees where their removal or modification would conflict with shade or wildlife requirements. - 4.
-Snag Removal Remove or modify snags and debris from the channel that increase the risk of bank erosion at high flows. - 5.
-Technical Assistance Provide technical assistance through staff as follows: - a.
-Permits b.
-Design of Works c.
-Landowners
+3. Removal of Hazardous Trees

+Identify trees that appear to be diseased or likely to fall into the river.
+Attempt to effect removal or modification or replacement of such trees where their removal or modification does not would conflict with the shade or wildlife requirements.

+4. Snag Removal

+Remove or modify snags and debris from the channel that increase the risk of bank erosion at high flows, or secure with cables where appropriate.

+5. Technical Assistance

+Provide technical assistance through staff as follows:

+a.
+Permits

-Coordinate issuance of River Work Permits with the requirements of the County of Monterey, the California Department of Fish and Wildlife, the U.S. Army Corps of Engineers, the Regional Water Quality Control Board, and any other agency that regulates activities in the Riverbed.
+Coordinate issuance of PRiver WWork PPermits with the requirements of the County of Monterey, the California Department of Fish and Wildlife Game, and the U.S. Army Corps of Engineers, the Regional Water Quality Control Board, and any other agency that regulates activities in the Riverbed.